Humanities Released Time Program

 Humanities Teaching Release Time Program

-Humanities Teaching Release Time (HRT) awards are intended to provide a release from classroom teaching, not from service, graduate mentoring, and continued engagement in the shared governance of the home unit and of campus more broadly.
-However, departments may exercise some flexibility about service obligations for HRT recipients—beyond dissertation, thesis, and other necessary forms of graduate advising—thus maximizing the scholar's ability to make excellent progress on his/her research project during the semester of teaching release.
+Humanities Teaching Release Time (HRT) awards are intended to provide a release from classroom teaching.
+The Campus Research Board expects that faculty members, during the semester during which the leave is taken, will continue to mentor graduate students, complete service activities, and engage in shared governance processes.
+However, departments may exercise some flexibility about service obligations for HRT recipients—provided that dissertation, thesis, and other necessary forms of graduate advising continue to receive priority—thus maximizing the scholar's ability to make progress on their research project during the semester of teaching release.